pagkly/Zed/Investopedia3/Understanding Return on Invested Capital.md

 ## Limitations of Return on Invested Capital

 One downside of this metric is that it tells nothing about what segment of the business is generating value.
-If you make your calculation based on [net income](https://www.investopedia.com/terms/n/netincome.asp) (minus dividends) instead of NOPAT, the result can be even more opaque, since the return may derive from a single, non-recurring event.
+If you make your calculation based on [[net income]](https://www.investopedia.com/terms/n/netincome.asp) (minus dividends) instead of NOPAT, the result can be even more opaque, since the return may derive from a single, non-recurring event.

-ROIC provides the necessary context for other metrics such as the [P/E ratio](https://www.investopedia.com/terms/p/price-earningsratio.asp).
+ROIC provides the necessary context for other metrics such as the [[P/E ratio]](https://www.investopedia.com/terms/p/price-earningsratio.asp).
 Viewed in isolation, the P/E ratio might suggest a company is oversold, but the decline could be due to the fact that the company is no longer generating value for shareholders at the same rate—or at all.
 On the other hand, companies that consistently generate high rates of return on invested capital probably deserve to trade at a premium to other stocks, even if their P/E ratios seem prohibitively high.

 ## Example of How to Use Return on Invested Capital